 You can make sure that you meet the minerals needed for bone development by steeping horsetail, nettles and oatstraw in nearly boiling water.
 This makes an herbal tea that is full of silica and phosphorus.
 Add a few drops of ginger essential oil or dried, ground ginger to the tea to help settle morning sickness.

 Watch Your Mouth

 We are born obligate nose breathers.
 Over time, a variety of environmental conditions can influence us to breathe through our mouths, instead.
 A mouth that hangs open constantly to pull in air changes craniofacial development, especially in childhood.
-When children breathe through their mouths, the roof of the mouth assume take a deep and narrow shape, and the lower jaw may be pulled back and down producing malocclusion and a vertical growth pattern in the face.
-Also, when the mouth is open the tongue does not spend enough time in the roof of the mouth to mold a wide palate.
+When children breathe through their mouths, the roof of the mouth assumes a deep and narrow shape, and the lower jaw may be pulled back and down, producing malocclusion and a vertical growth pattern in the face.
+Also, when the mouth is open, the tongue does not spend enough time in the roof of the mouth to mold a wide palate.
 The Buteyco Method is a simple breathing therapy method.
-If you or your children are nose breathers, this technique can retrain you to nose-breathe naturally.
+If you or your children are mouth-breathers, this technique can retrain you to nose-breathe naturally.

 Our facial bones and teeth are alive, and their health and positioning remain flexible throughout our lives.
 If you proceed with braces for yourself or your children, be sure to seek several opinions and carefully consider all of the options, including functional orthodontia.
 Ask the orthodontist how the braces and other treatments may impair or improve your facial aesthetics.
 Request before and after profile pictures of former clients so you can see the change for yourself.
 To find a functional orthodontist, contact The American Association of Functional Orthodontics or the International Association of Facial Growth Guidance Orthotropics.